cristinaguimaraes/new-relic/README.md

  3. I used Styled Components to style the components because on my opinion is also more organised and easier to read.
 Based on this decision I created a Global Style to share the font-family with all the components of the app.

- 4. My first approach was to not use Redux or Route, keep all the information in just one url where the main component was holding the state.
-But after a while I decided to also build the UI for the 3 methods (‘getTopAppsByHost’, ‘addAppToHosts’ and ’removeAppFromHosts’).By then, I thought that would be more organised to introduce navigation and have different urls:
+ 4. My first approach was to not use Redux or Route, keeping all the information in just one url where the main component was holding the state.
+But after a while, I decided to also build the UI for the 3 methods (‘getTopAppsByHost’, ‘addAppToHosts’ and ’removeAppFromHosts’).By then, I thought that would be more organised to introduce navigation and have different urls:
   *) ./  => for the Home where you can see the 3 forms and the link for ‘‘See list by Host’ lists *) /apps-by-host  => for the ‘See list by Host’ lists *) /top-apps-by-host/:id => for the ‘Top Apps By Host’ list